adam-barta/Travel-Booking-Website/README.md

 This is a project for a Back-End Programming class in which I was provided a completed Angular front-end for a travel agency web application.
 The code found here comprises the completed back-end, not including the Angular front-end.

-## Skills developed
+## Skills Developed

-I used Spring Boot and Java for the back-end, connecting the Angular front-end to a MySQL server to store the customer and cart data.
-This project demonstrates proper mapping of data between the web app and the database, implements various elements of Spring Boot and Java, OOP, use of controllers, and implementation of ERD and UML diagrams.
+- Developed RESTful API endpoints using Spring Boot and Java.
+- Implemented CRUD operations for managing customer and cart data in a MySQL database.
+- Utilized controllers for request handling and response generation.
+- Implemented ERD and UML diagrams.
+- Demonstrates use of OOP.